A brief history

 Pomeranian Windsor Marco

 Marco was a German Spitz and was recorded as being named after Marco Polo, a well-known Italian traveller and merchant.
 Marco was born in 1888 and weighed 12 lbs.
-His coat was dark red sable but his hind hairs and tail were almost white.
+Its coat was dark red sable in color, but its hind hairs and tail had an almost white tint.

-Queen Victoria in a car with her Spitz, Tiri.
+Queen Victoria in a car with her Pom, Tiri.
 Photograph taken in 1899 by Smith Archive.

-In the 18th century, there was a large population of medium to large white Spitzes with a well established character.
-They were used as guardians.
+In the 18th century, there was a large population of medium to large white Spitzes with a well-defined character, used as guard dogs.

 The first reference to these dogs dates from 1764 and is attributed to the Scottish journalist James Boswell.

-In the 19th century, the nobility began to take an interest in the breed and it was at the very end of the 19th and beginning of the 20th century that the Pomeranian became known, and today is known as the German Spitz.
+In the 19th century, the nobility began to take an interest in them.
+It was at the very end of the 19th – beginning of the 20th century that the Pomeranian dog became well known.

-Queen Victoria was the granddaughter of Queen Charlotte, and she obviously inherited her grandmother’s passion for Pomeranians.
-She was widely recognised as the most famous person to own and exhibit Pomeranians in her lifetime.
+Queen Victoria was the granddaughter of Queen Charlotte, and inherited her grandmother’s passion for Pomeranians.

-Many celebrities have fallen for her beautiful head, such as Marie-Antoinette of Austria, Catherine II of Russia, Michelangelo, Wolfgang Amadeus Mozart, Emile Zola, Princess Ludovica of Bavaria, Empress Eugenie, and Josephine de Beauharnais.
+Many celebrities have succumbed to its pretty face, such as Marie Antoinette of Austria, Catherine II of Russia, Michelangelo, Wolfgang Amadeus Mozart, Emile Zola, Princess Ludovica of Bavaria, Empress Eugénie, or Josephine de Beauharnais.

 Mozart dedicated one of his finished arias to his pet Pomeranian, Pimperl.

-Frédéric Chopin, inspired by his friend’s pet pomeranian chasing his tail, wrote the song “The Little Dog Waltz”.
+Frédéric Chopin, inspired by his friend’s Pomeranian chasing its tail, wrote the song “Waltz of the Little Dog”.

-When Michelangelo was painting the Sistine Chapel, his Pom was sitting below on a satin pillow watching the action.
+When Michelangelo was painting the Sistine Chapel, his Pom sat underneath on a satin pillow and watched him.

-In France, the Pomeranian is not considered a separate breed but a variety of the German Spitz.
+In France, the Pomeranian is not considered a distinct breed but a variety of the German Spitz.

-The German Spitz was definitively recognised by the ICF on1 January 1957.
+The German Spitz was definitively recognised by the FCI on January 1957.

-Some countries like the USA (American Kennel Club), England (The Kennel Club), not members of the FCI, differentiate two separate breeds; the German Spitz and the Pomeranian.
+Some countries, such as the USA (American Kennel Club) and England (The Kennel Club), which are not members of the FCI, distinguish between two separate breeds: the German Toy Spitz and the Pomeranian.

 Princess Mary of England and her spitz